ozone2021/ozone/docs/commands.md

 It is an interactive bubbletea(interactive CLI framework) app.
 The runResult is displayed and updated in realtime as the build is running.

-### Headless mode

-No local caching.
-This is meant for use with CI/CD.

-# TODO example image

 The controller ozone-lib/run/runapp_controller/controller.go that looks after the run_app wraps the bubbletea app.